betcode-org/betconnect/README.md

 - betconnect account (client required username & password) - can be set up via the [staging](https://staging.betconnect.com/) and [production](https://www.betconnect.com/) websites.

 - api key - the api key associated with you account.
 Unique per environment.
-- personalised production url - live (production) account have unqiue urls associated with your account.
+- personalised production url - live (production) accounts have unqiue urls associated with your account.

 ### Using the library
 ```python